top of page

 Some contractors used the complete nomenclature on the inner carton.
 This Patten Food Products Breakfast unit has the nomenclature printed only on one main panel.

-The wax used for dipping is a synthetic compound with a melting point higher than 140°F and will not crack or chip at -20°F. It should not be sticky at 120°F. The wax is odorless, tasteless and non-toxic.
+The wax used for dipping was a synthetic compound with a melting point higher than 140°F which would not crack or chip at -20°F. It could not be sticky at 120°F. The wax was odorless, tasteless and non-toxic.

 The waxed inner cartons all have a brown appearance.
-This is not caused by the color of cardboard used, but the wax itself has a brown hue.
-The color for the wax is set at a maximum 240 within the Red 500 Series of the Lovibond scale.
-(This is a color scale for liquids.)
+This is not caused by the color of cardboard used, but is due to the brown hue of the wax itself.
+The color for the wax was set at a maximum 240 within the Red 500 Series of the Lovibond scale. (a color scale for liquids).

-Usually the dipping is done twice.
+Usually, the dipping was done twice.
 The first dipping was done at approximately 190°F for 5 to 10 seconds to impregnate the cardboard.
-After a cooling period a second dipping is done with wax of a slightly lower temperature to coat the carton with a uniform protective overall coating.
+After a cooling period a second dipping was done with wax at a slightly lower temperature to coat the carton with a uniform protective overall coating.

 A waxed carton should withstand immersion for 20 hours.